The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 About one to two women in every 1,000 get pregnant after having sex with a partner who has had a vasectomy.

-This makes it the most reliable form of birth control out there, after abstinence.
+This makes it the most reliable form of birth control out there after abstinence or menopause.

-And while this means that vasectomies are highly effective, they are not completely full-proof.
+And while this means that vasectomies are highly effective, they are not completely pregnancy-proof.

 There is still a small possibility that you can get pregnant after having sex with someone who has had a vasectomy.